-Currently, I am secretary of the Metro North Chapter of MSAC, a volunteer position I would never have dreamed of holding three years ago.
+I am a long time MSAC member and was the secretary of the Metro North Chapter of MSAC, a volunteer position I would never have dreamed of holding three years ago.
 One day I had finished teaching a line dance class at the Malden Senior Center (in 2013) and was wondering why the dining room was filled with so many people.
 Curiosity, thankfully, got the best of me and in I went.
 I could never have imagined that a seemingly tiny detour into the Metro North’s Chapter Meeting on that particular day would bring such profound changes into my life.

 As a lifelong resident of Malden, I began my journey into volunteerism in the 1970s with Head Start and Tri Cap.
 I also choreographed dances for Malden Pop Warner Cheerleaders and the Malden Public School System.
 I had instructed a chair exercise class through Triangle, Inc. in a group home with developmentally challenged adults in Malden and in their Adult Day Health Program, also based in Malden.
 I have taught local line dance and chair exercise classes to many diverse populations and have choreographed many line dances as well.
 Choreographing is not only a creative outlet, but is also my way of being in service to other teachers and choreographers all over the world whose dances I have taught throughout the years.